esciencecenter-digital-skills/python-intermediate-development-gitlab/_episodes/42-software-reuse.md

 We may also wish to make data available to either be used with the software or as generated results.
-This may be via GitHub or some other means.
+This may be via GitLab or some other means.
 An important aspect to remember with sharing data on such systems is that they may reside in other countries, and we must be careful depending on the nature of the data.